 Inducted into the American Quarter Horse Hall of Fame in 1995

-Thompson was inducted into the American Quarter Horse Hall of Fame in 1995 and died in 1997.
+Peltz died of a heart attack in 1979 at 69, and was inducted into the American Quarter Horse Hall of Fame in 1995.